One of the most frustrating things about SEO is getting everything to work together as it should.

-Stating a benefit probably won’t do anything for search engines, but it will go a long way for human users who come across your site with a search.
+Stating a benefit probably won’t do anything for search engines, but it goes a long way for human users who come across your site with a search.

 Once you have your page title tag written, you need to set it as the title for your page.

-Many of you probably have a custom site, in which case you can edit the HTML directly.
+If you have a custom site, you’ll need to edit the HTML directly.
 (And it’s super easy to do.)